ali-nsua/DISCERN/README.md

 # DISCERN: Diversity-based Selection of Centroids for k-Estimation and Rapid Non-stochastic Clustering
-This repository contains the implementation of DISCERN in Python.
-You can find the paper on [arXiv](https://arxiv.org/abs/1910.05933).
+This repository contains the implementation of [DISCERN](https://link.springer.com/article/10.1007/s13042-020-01193-5) in Python.
+You can download the manuscript from [my website](https://alihassanijr.com/files/DISCERN.pdf) or [arXiv](https://arxiv.org/abs/1910.05933).

 ## Examples
 ```python3